Page 240

 The growing crowd around Maria reveals how quickly spiritual attention attracts both care and cruelty, with the city's need for spectacle pressing against the possibility of genuine devotion.

-What keeps the scene alive is the unstable mix of entourage, mockery, offerings, and weather.
-Maria's stillness does not cancel the crowd's appetite; it reorganizes it.
+What keeps the scene alive is the unstable mix of entourage, mockery, offerings, weather, and the young court's protective messages.
+Maria's stillness does not cancel the crowd's appetite; it reorganizes it into a ring of space, care, rumor, and threat.

 Claude